jonnor/leaf-clustering/references/related_work.md

 > In terms of cycles, RFs clearly outperform BNNs for accuracy values < 60%, requiring around 2.5k cycles even for large models.
 > However, we could not find a RF-based solution able to produce higher accuracy, without exceeding the entire 520kB of memory of the target HW.

 ?
-Should be possible to reach much higher than 60% with RF on UniMiB-SHAR ?
+Should be possible to reach much higher than 59% with RF on UniMiB-SHAR ?
+BNN reached 70% accuracy.
+Some of the limitation is due to model size.
+Which our work would improve on.
+How much?
+But may also need more powerful feature engineering.

 "Adaptive Random Forests for Energy-Efficient Inference on Microcontrollers" (by same authors) also tests on UniMiB.
-Also struggled to get above 60%.
+Also struggled to RF above 60%.

 "High-Level Features for Human Activity Recognition and Modeling" reached up to 67.3% accuracy on UniMiB SHAR.